SoK: A Stratified Approach to Blockchain Decentralization: Introduction

-Our work sets on exploring decentralization across different layers, or strata, of blockchain systems, systematizing a methodology for evaluating how existing systems fare \wrt each layer, and identifying relevant directions for future research.
-Our systematization effort aims to inform users, practitioners, and researchers, as well as to support policymaking and law enforcement processes.
-Decentralization --- or the lack of it --- plays a major role in policy discussions and the debate over the regulation, or even usefulness, of blockchain systems.
+With this as a starting point, our work sets on exploring decentralization across different layers, or strata, of blockchain systems\ifsubmission. \else , systematizing a methodology for evaluating how existing systems fare \wrt each layer, and identifying relevant directions for future research. \fi In particular, we select layers that influence a distributed system's security properties, \eg privacy or fault tolerance.
+Thus, centralization in one of our layers points to the existence of a single point of failure for the system as a whole \wrt one of those properties.

+Our systematization effort aims to inform users, practitioners, and researchers, and to support policymaking and law enforcement processes.
+Decentralization --- or the lack of it --- plays a major role in policy discussions and the debate over the regulation of blockchain systems. \ifsubmission For example, to determine if a digital asset constitutes a security, and particularly an investment contract, the US Securities and Exchange Commission (SEC) focuses on whether asset owners expect to profit via the efforts of ``active participants'' (APs), \eg promoters or \ifsubmission sponsors~\cite{securities2019framework} (see also Appendix~\ref{sec:regulation}). \else sponsors~\cite{securities2019framework}. \fi If a system is deemed decentralized across all layers, in effect there is no AP that the system's stakeholders rely on for profiting, so the underlying token would not be classified as a security under this criterion. \else